Mark70117/MLND.P2.Building.an.Intervention.System/student_intervention.md

 be seen as a mis spending of money since not aligned with the goal of increasing graduation rate.
-Ultimately, test score data, as opposed to pass/fail data, might be better at identifying student who with a bit of intervention can more from fail to pass.
+Ultimately, test score data, as opposed to pass/fail data, might be better at identifying student who with a bit of intervention can move from fail to pass.

 Ultimately, a better understanding of how the model is going to be used needs to be developed.
 Once developed, a better